2007 Players Championship

 The 2007 Players Championship was a golf tournament in Florida on the PGA Tour, held May 10–13 at TPC Sawgrass in Ponte Vedra Beach, southeast of Jacksonville.
 It was the 34th Players Championship and was won by Phil Mickelson, two strokes ahead of runner-up Sergio García.

+Tournament summary

 With the new PGA Tour season arrangement in 2007, the tournament was played in May for the first time and concluded on Mother's Day.
 Previous tournaments were typically played in late March, two weeks before the Masters Tournament.

 Defending champion Stephen Ames missed the 36-hole cut by seven strokes.

 Venue

 This was the 26th Players Championship held at the TPC at Sawgrass Stadium Course in Ponte Vedra Beach, Florida.
 The renovated course was lengthened 117 yd from the previous year to 7215 yd.